dilernia/pcCov/README.md

 # pcCov

-Inference of Partial Correlations for Multivariate Time Series
+Inference of Partial Correlations for Multivariate Gaussian Time Series

 ## Description

-This R package implements methods for inference of partial correlations for a stationary and ergodic Gaussian process.
-Methods of inference are based on second-order Taylor Series approximation of the covariances of the partial correlations.
+This R package implements methods for inference of partial correlations of a second-order stationary multivariate Gaussian time series.
+Methods of inference are based on second-order Taylor Series approximation and properties of quadratic forms of multivariate normal vectors.

 </p>